Star Trek: Picard gives you a Borg 'like you've never seen,' showrunner says

 Picard, like previous Star Trek shows, will explore what it means to be human.

-"Synthetics allow us the opportunity to explore that question in a way that may sneak up on some audiences," Goldsman said.
+"Synthetics allow us the opportunity to explore that question in a way that may sneak up on some audiences," co-creator Akiva Goldsman said.

 I asked about how the rise of AI in real life, including startups like Samsung-backed Neon touting "artificial humans" as a new species, informed this story, and both Goldsman and Chabon declined to comment, offering a hint to one potential direction.

-But it's clear that one way or another, you'll be leaving Picard with a brand-new appreciation for the Borg.
+But it's clear that one way or another, you'll be leaving Picard with a new appreciation for the Borg.

 Discuss: Star Trek: Picard wrestles with a Borg 'like you've never seen'